-The term itself, Granton®, is a copyrighted trademark of the original Granton® Company knife design.
-Despite this, many knife companies tend to use the term Granton to describe a particular knife blade edge.
-A Granton® type of knife blade has a row of identical dimples (or scallops) that have been ground into each side of the blades of certain knives.
-Unlike a serrated edge, a Granton knife has a typical honed sharp blade edge that can be refreshed with a knife steel or sharpened as needed.
+Granton® is a trademark of the Granton knife company of Sheffield, England.
+But many knife companies tend to use the term Granton to describe a particular knife blade edge.
+A Granton blade has a row of identical dimples (or scallops) on both sides of the blade.
+Unlike a serrated edge, which is scalloped along the edge itself, a Granton blade is scalloped only along the sides and has a straight edge, much like a standard knife.
+A Graton blade also can be honed with knife steel or sharpened just like a regular knife.

 Why People Use a Granton Edge Knife

 A Granton edge enhances a knife's cutting and slicing performance by creating tiny air pockets between the food and the blade.
 This creates better food "release" and prevents food from shredding and tearing to keep the food as intact as possible.
 A Granton blade is particularly helpful when cutting to moist or clingy food, such as salmon, cheese, cucumbers, and many meats.

 Granton knives also look beautiful, adding to their appeal for home cooks.
 Granton blades were found primarily on Santoku knives when they became popular with home cooks, but now this blade type is widely available on many types of knifes, including chefs knives, carving knives, and paring knives.

 Knife manufacturers continue to look for ways to build on the smart Granton edge design by applying it to different knife types and varying the angle of the dimples.
 However, a true Granton Edge is still a great knife blade feature to look for, in comparison to other brands.